bryanwills/astro-starter/README.md

 ## 📞🧞 Contact & Support

+If you bought our theme, you get 100% our support!

-If you have any problems or questions, please let us know here: [Contact Form](https://www.codexcode.store/pages/contact)
+have any problems or questions, please let us know here: [Contact Form](https://www.codexcode.store/pages/contact)

-## Authors
+## 🧞 Authors

 -   [@codexcode](https://www.codexcode.pl)